Keep Wales Safe

 - getting on your bus or train

 Face coverings needn't be worn by children under the age of 11, disabled persons or people who experience breathing difficulties.
+You can find information about our new personalised exemption note scheme here.

 Face coverings could help provide some control of the virus in specific circumstances, but they don’t replace the need for physical distancing or washing your hands regularly.